Le 3 février 2007, par Gerard,

 Deported from Moussey.
 Total deported : 231 (178 not returned).
 Including 187 strictly citizens of the village (144 not returned)

 English parachutists.
-Total dead : minimum 39.
+Total not returned : minimum 39.
 Including 31 of 2nd SAS, 2 of Jed Jacob, 3 of F Phantom, 3 of the 4 women of SOE executed at Struthof camp...

 Le 4ème chapitre (In Times of Stress) du livre Four Studies on Loyalty de Christopher Sykes est également un témoignage particulièrement significatif (publié en 1946).
 Et sans doute le plus authentique hommage jamais rendu aux "résistants ordinaires" d’ici pour leur courage et leur loyauté (voir rubrique Notes/Loyauté)